yonigibbs/elm-i18next-gen/README.md

 [![Actions Status](https://github.com/yonigibbs/elm-i18next-code-gen/workflows/Node%20CI/badge.svg)](https://github.com/yonigibbs/elm-i18next-code-gen/actions)

 ## Overview
 This tool generates code which can be added to an Elm project to allow it handle internationalization in a typesafe manner.
 The code it generates uses the [elm-i18next](https://package.elm-lang.org/packages/ChristophP/elm-i18next/latest) package to read text values from a source JSON object.
+If a change is made to the source JSON object this tool will ensure the corresponding change that is required in the code is found at compile-time, not at runtime.

 ## Motivation
 In Elm there are various approaches to solve the problem of internationalization, including